KateEllen/Simpsons-fan-page/README.md

 logged in you can edit the character and if you are a SuperUser you can delete characters.

 - ADD CHARACTER
-As a SuperUser you add characters to the page.
+As a SuperUser you can add characters to the page.

 - EDIT CHARACTER
 As a registered user you can edit character details.